artkeller/I2CMiniPrefs/README.md

 ```

 For `getBytes`, `maxLen` is the maximum number of bytes to read into `buf`.
 It returns the number of bytes read, or 0 if the key is not found.

+#### Other Methods

+* `bool isKey(const char* key)`: Returns true if the key exists, false otherwise.
+* `bool remove(const char* key)`: Marks an entry as deleted.
+Its space will be reclaimed during the next garbage collection.
+Returns true on success.
+* `bool clear()`: Clears all stored preferences.
+This effectively formats the memory by triggering a full garbage collection and resetting the global header.